-Merck is backing away from its patent cliff with a strong lineup of new products including Bridion (anesthesia), Saphris (schizophrenia), Simponi (immunology diseases), and Dulera (asthma).
+Merck is backing away from its patent cliff with a strong lineup of new products, including Bridion (anesthesia) and PD-1 (cancer).

 The acquisition of Schering enables Merck to potentially achieve more than $4 billion in annual cost-saving synergies by 2015.
 Read more

 At the beginning of 2011, Ken Frazier took over the helm of Merck as CEO from Dick Clark and was also appointed as a chairman of the board in late 2011.
 With Clark nearing the age of retirement, we view the new leadership as a continuation of Merck's Read more

-Merck makes pharmaceutical products to treat conditions in a number of therapeutic areas, including cardiovascular disease, asthma, infections, and osteoporosis.
-The company Read more
+Merck makes pharmaceutical products to treat conditions in a number of therapeutic areas, including cardiovascular disease, asthma, cancer, infections, and osteoporosis.
+Read more